philsturgeon/phil.bike/src/content/euro-austria-slovenia-hungary.md

 To make up for all the arsing about in Austria waiting for this tent, and so I could hit my Croatia deadline (boat stuff) I put in a serious day on the bike.
 I covered 174km with my bags the heaviest they've ever been, and it was brutal.

-Hnugary is a wonderful country with many amazing places to visit, but I did not visit them.
+Hungary is a wonderful country with many amazing places to visit, but I did not visit them.
 I was going through small villages, beat up old cars rusting everywhere, kids running around in the street with no shoes, and skinny dogs roaming around.
 That in itself was fine, the kids were really excited to see me riding by and ran along after me shouting stuff out, it was pretty cool.
 A turtle was also saved from going under a truck.

 https://twitter.com/philsturgeon/status/1143261823845769217